 Performance Linkage

-Pay that is anchored to what the person actually produces.
+Pay anchored to what the person actually produces.

 • Attrition rate by level